Commitment to WALA Community

 Commitment to Breed

 Rule 7.
 Members must test all breeding stock for hip and elbow dysplasia prior to breeding and will only breed those animals who have test results that meet the minimum standards of the WALA.
-Members shall clearly state on their website the testing that has been performed.

 Rule 8.
 Members shall breed only animals that are in good health and who are physically and temperamentally sound.
 Members shall avoid breeding animals known to have, or are strongly suspected of having, a serious inherited disease or defect that will likely be passed on to offspring and that, if inherited, would significantly affect the quality of life of any offspring that would be produced.